Brown1ie/Isometric-Building/README.md

 # Isometric-Building
-Short ISometric game project built in 4 hours
+Short Isometric game project built in 4 hours
+To play: downlaod all images and "iso6b.py" into same folder and run "Iso6b.py"